Recipe Editor

 Kefir

-This is how I make kefir, a fermented dairy product similar to yogurt but made more like kombucha.
+This is how I make kefir, a fermented dairy product similar which is similar to a dairy-based kombucha.
 Colonies of microbes called "grains" are submerged into milk, turning it into kefir which is then separated from the grains with a strainer.

-The kefir from this recipe has the consistency of a drink, but it can also be strained with cheesecloth to make a cheese which is similar to Greek yogurt and can be used in its place in most recipes.
-The whey separated in this process is full of yeast and bacteria which can then start other ferments like sourdough, wine, and creme fraiche.
+Prepared kefir is often drank as a probiotic beverage, but it can also be separated strained with cheesecloth to make a cheese called labneh, which is similar to Greek yogurt and can be used in its place in most recipes.
+The whey separated in this process is full of yeast and bacteria, which can then start other ferments like sourdough, wine, and creme fraiche.

 Instructions